-Figure 42-2.
-Memory Layout
+Figure 42-3.
+Memory Layout (i.MX 6SoloX)

 - IO and memory spaces are two address spaces used by the devices to communicate with their device driver running in the Linux kernel on CPU. - The upper 16Kbytes PCIe host configuration space. - This memory segment is used to map the configuration space of PCIe RC.
-SW can access PCIe RC core configuration space through the DBI interface. - PCIe device configuration space. - Used to map the configuration spaces of PCIe EP devices that are inserted to the RC downstream port.
+SW can access PCIe RC core configuration space through the DBI interface. - PCIe device configuration space.